Trade Law Compendium

 This document describes how the New Jersey’s Sales Representatives’ Rights Act, freedom of contract, and the Franchise Practice Act help to determine business actions.
 A brief overview of New Jersey's economy is also provided.
 Prepared by: Fox Rothschild LLP.

-This document defines Pennsylvania’s laws pertaining to freedom of contract and franchises, and is a part of documents on trade law reports.
+This document defines Pennsylvania’s laws pertaining to freedom of contract and franchises, and is a part of a series of documents on trade law reports.
 It also discusses the Commissioned Sales Representative Act and Pennsylvania’s economic background.
 Prepared by: Fox Rothschild LLP.

 This document describes Maryland's freedom of contract laws and their restrictions on non-compete provisions and exclusivity.
 The Maryland Fair Distributorship Act is also explained in detail, along with information regarding sales taxes.
 Prepared by: Whiteford, Taylor & Preston LLP